abuob/yanice/packages/import-boundaries/README.md

 The plugin can be invoked with the following parameters:

+**Main Options**:

+-   `--assert`: The default mode; will be used when no other main option is present.
+Runs all configured assertions.
 -   `--print-file-imports`: Will print file-import-maps as soon as they are available, without any yanice-project-related information.
 -   `--print-assertion-data`: Will print all data that is being generated to run assertions.
     The aforementioned file-import-map, which file belongs to which project, and which project imports which project.
+-   `--generate`: Will print the project-dependencies based on the imports in the format that the yanice.json uses

+**Additional Options**:

 -   `--skip-post-resolvers`: Skips the post-resolvers.
--   `--generate`: Will print the project-dependencies based on the imports in the format that the yanice.json uses
--   `--assert`: The default-mode; will be used when `--print*` or `--generate` is not present.
-Runs the configured assertions.
+-   `--perf-log` (or `--performance-logging`): Adds some extra logs to show how much time was spent on which operation.

 ### Examples